MicrosoftDocs/azure-docs/articles/storage/blobs/anonymous-read-access-prevent.md

 By default, anonymous access to your blob data is always prohibited.
 The default configuration for an Azure Resource Manager storage account prohibits users from configuring anonymous access to containers and blobs in a storage account.
 This default configuration disallows all anonymous access to an Azure Resource Manager storage account, regardless of the access setting for an individual container.

 When anonymous access for the storage account is disallowed, Azure Storage rejects all anonymous read requests against blob data.
-Users cannot subsequently configure anonymous access for containers in that account.
+Users can't later configure anonymous access for containers in that account.
 Any containers that have already been configured for anonymous access will no longer accept anonymous requests.

 > [!WARNING]
 > When a container is configured for anonymous access, any client can read data in that container.
 Anonymous access presents a potential security risk, so if your scenario does not require it, we recommend that you disallow it for the storage account.